megmcca/lammps/doc/src/fix_pimd.rst

 .. note::

-   For pimd simulations, a temperature values should be specified even for nve ensemble.
-Temperature will make a difference for nve pimd, since the spring elastic frequency between the beads will be affected by the temperature.
+   For PIMP simulations, a temperature values should be specified even for the NVE ensemble.
+Temperature will make a difference for *pimd/nve*, since the spring elastic frequency between the beads will be affected by the temperature.

 The keyword *thermostat* reads *style* and *seed* of thermostat for fix style *pimd/langevin*. *style* can only be *PILE_L* (path integral Langevin equation local thermostat, as described in :ref:`Ceriotti <Ceriotti2>`), and *seed* should a positive integer number, which serves as the seed of the pseudo random number generator.